Occupational Health And Safety In Schools

 Final Thoughts: Safety Isn’t Optional

 So, next time you walk into a school, take a moment to look around.
-Still, are staff trained and confident?
+Are staff trained and confident?
+Practically speaking, are the floors dry?
+These small details matter more than we realize.
 Are the exits clear?
-That's why these small details matter more than we realize.
-Are the floors dry?
 Because when safety is ingrained in the culture, schools don’t just function—they flourish.

 Latest Posts